This website is part of Barnsley Hospital NHS Foundation Trust - view our homepage.

 Certain biochemical results yield more information when interpreted in conjunction with a limited number of other test results.

-The laboratory, therefore, offers a number of biochemical profiles.
+The laboratory, therefore, offers a number of biochemical profiles as described below.

 Calcium Profile/Bone Profile